 Through their entrance into the video market, rural telcos offer consumers an important competitive alternative to Satellite TV providers (DBS), as well as small independent cable MVPDs that usually do not offer service outside of population centers.
 Further, by providing video delivery services, WTA's members are able to offer valuable discounts for consumers by bundling together voice, data, and video services.
-As the FCC has recognized, these bundles help to encourage and sustain broadband adoption3 and allow rural consumers to have access to a choice of video services comparable to urban and suburban areas.
+As the Federal Communications Commission (FCC) has recognized, these bundles help to encourage and sustain broadband adoption2 and allow rural consumers to have access to a choice of video services comparable to urban and suburban areas.

 Rural telcos are on the forefront of offering hyper-local programming through their MVPD services including coverage of local high school sports, weather, and other public interest programming.
 In addition to their MVPD offerings, rural telcos often serve as an important local source for the sale of and support for online video streaming solutions such as Roku and Apple TV.
-Rural telcos play a critical role in supporting online video services by ensuring their broadband networks are ready to support the rapidly increasing demand for video streaming.
+Rural telcos play an important role in supporting online video services by ensuring their broadband networks are ready to support the rapidly increasing demand for video streaming.
 Unlike large broadband providers in urban markets that have succeeded or are projected to succeed in receiving financial support from online video services for their network investments, rural telcos have been working on their own to ensure a seamless online video streaming experience by investing in network caching solutions and continuous upgrades to high-capacity broadband infrastructure.

-3 Federal Communications Commission, Connecting America: The National Broadband Plan (2010), 172.
+2 Federal Communications Commission, Connecting America: The National Broadband Plan (2010), 172.

 III.
-Current Rules Governing the Video Content Market Threaten Rural Telcos' Ability to Offer a Competitive MVPD Service
+Current Laws Governing the Video Content Market Threaten Rural Telcos' Ability to Offer a Competitive MVPD Service

-Existing retransmission consent and video market rules have failed to ensure a level playing field for rural telcos as they enter the video market.
+Existing retransmission consent and video market rules had failed to ensure a level playing field for rural telcos as they enter the video market.
 Rural telcos face consistent challenges in acquiring programming from broadcasters and other content owners at comparable and reasonable prices.
-Unfair regulatory advantages available to broadcasters based on out of date video laws, combined with anti-competitive practices from both broadcasters and other content companies that take advantage of rural telco's small customer base have resulted in dramatic price increases for broadcast and affiliated non-broadcast content.
+Unfair regulatory advantages available to broadcasters based on out of date video laws, combined with anti-competitive practices from both broadcasters and other content companies have resulted in dramatic price increases for broadcast and affiliated non-broadcast content.

 During retransmission consent negotiations, broadcast stations are able to offer prices on a near take-it-or-leave-it basis with little room for price flexibility.
-As a result, rural telcos are forced to pay high retransmission consent fees that are often much higher per subscriber than paid by competing national video distributors.
+As a result, rural telcos are forced to pay higher per subscriber retransmission consent fees than competing national video distributors.
+Further, broadcasters have unfair regulatory advantages including the network non-duplication rule, basic channel buy-through requirements that force consumers to buy broadcast tiers in order to obtain premium channels, and "sweeps week" blackout protections.
+These rules prevent rural telcos from seeking alternative access to network programming, decrease consumer choice, and provide broadcasters with protections that are unavailable to rural telco MVPDs during popular sporting or cultural events such as the Super Bowl.